Background pattern

 • Anal abscess

-• Do not use this medication after the expiration date that appears on the box after “CAD”.
+• Do not use this medication after the expiration date stated on the box after "EXP".
 The expiration date is the last day of the month indicated.

-• Store the vial in the original box to protect it from light.
+• Keep the vial in the original box to protect it from light.

-• Medicines should not be disposed of through drains.
-Ask your pharmacist how to dispose of the containers and medications that you no longer need.
-In this way, you will help protect the environment.
+• Medicines should not be disposed of via wastewater.
+Ask your pharmacist how to dispose of the packaging and any unused medication.
+This will help protect the environment.

 Composition of ASPAVELI

-The other components are sorbitol (E 420) (see section 2 “ASPAVELI contains sorbitol”), glacial acetic acid, sodium acetate trihydrate (see section 2 “ASPAVELI contains sodium”), sodium hydroxide (see section 2 “ASPAVELI contains sodium”) and water for injection preparations.
+The other ingredients are sorbitol (E 420) (see section 2 "ASPAVELI contains sorbitol"), glacial acetic acid, sodium acetate trihydrate (see section 2 "ASPAVELI contains sodium"), sodium hydroxide (see section 2 "ASPAVELI contains sodium"), and water for injectable preparations.

-ASPAVELI is a transparent, colorless to slightly yellowish subcutaneous infusion solution (54 mg/ml in each 20 ml vial).
-Turbid solutions or those with particles or color changes should not be used.
+ASPAVELI is a clear, colorless to slightly yellowish solution for subcutaneous infusion (54 mg/ml in each 20 ml vial).
+Turbid or particulate solutions or those with color changes should not be used.

-ASPAVELI is available in a 1 vial pack or a multi-pack of 1 x 8 vials.
+ASPAVELI is available in a pack of 1 vial or a multipack of 1 x 8 vials.

-Please note that the packaging does not contain alcohol swabs, needles, or other supplies or equipment.
+Note that the package does not contain alcohol swabs, needles, or other supplies or equipment.

 Marketing authorization holder